From BR Bullpen

 Biographical Information

-Bob Anderson was signed by the Chicago Cubs on July 29, 1954 as an amateur free agent.
+Bob Anderson was signed by the Chicago Cubs as an amateur free agent on July 29, 1954.
 The 18-year-old pitcher spent his first season with the Cedar Rapids Indians of the Three-I League, getting into 6 games, winning 3 while losing 1 with a 2.93 ERA.
 The following season he spent with the Des Moines Bruins of the Western League going 11-5 with a 3.74 ERA.
 Bob spent his third year with the Los Angeles Angels of the Pacific Coast League, winning 12 and losing 4, in 70 appearances, with a 2.65 ERA.

-At the age of 21 Anderson got his first look at major league hitters with the 1957 Chicago Cubs.
+At the age of 21, Anderson got his first look at major league hitters with the 1957 Chicago Cubs.
 He appeared in 8 games, pitched 16 innings, went 0-1 with a 7.71 ERA.
 He also spent time with the Portland Beavers of the PCL that year, winning 4 but losing 9 for a 5.04 ERA.
-The big right-hander had 3 wins and 3 losses in 17 games, pitched 66 innings and posted a 3.97 ERA for the 1958 Cubs and did a bit better for the 1958 Fort Worth Cats of the AA Texas League winning 9 and losing 6, pitching 127 innings for a 2.83 ERA.
+The big righthander had 3 wins and 3 losses in 17 games, pitched 66 innings and posted a 3.97 ERA for the Cubs in 1958 and did a bit better for the Fort Worth Cats of the AA Texas League, winning 9 and losing 6, pitching 127 innings for a 2.83 ERA.

 Anderson was traded to the Detroit Tigers on November 28, 1962, for Steve Boros.
-He won 3 and lose 1 for the 1963 Tigers team, appear in 32 games, pitching 60 innings and having a 3.30 ERA.
-On November 28, 1963, Anderson was traded by the Tigers]along with Rocky Colavito and $50,000 to the Kansas City Athletics for Jerry Lumpe, Ed Rakow and Dave Wickersham.
+He won 3 and lost 1 for the Tigers in 1963, appearing in 32 games, pitching 60 innings and having a 3.30 ERA.
+On November 28th, Anderson was traded by the Tigers along with Rocky Colavito and $50,000 to the Kansas City Athletics for Jerry Lumpe, Ed Rakow and Dave Wickersham.

 Big Andy gave it a try with the 1964 Dallas Rangers and the Lewiston Broncs but fell to a combined 7-15 record in 27 games in 147 innings with a 6.47 ERA.
-1964 was the end of his eleventh year along the professional baseball trail.
+1964 was the end of his professional baseball trail after eleven seasons.

 Notable Achievements